What Are Psilocybin Mushrooms?

 Psilocybin Mushroom Addiction

 There is a debate over whether or not magic mushrooms are addictive.
 Like any substance, someone can become dependent on the substance for different reasons.
 The more someone uses mushrooms, they may begin to crave more of the substance.
 In some cases, individuals may prefer to combine psilocybin mushrooms with another substance for a difference effect, especially LSD.
-For this reason, people are more likely to become mentally addicted to psilocybin mushrooms than physically addicted.
+For this reason, people are more likely to become psychologically addicted to psilocybin mushrooms than physically addicted.

 The severity of dependency or addiction often depends on the number of mushrooms someone consumes.
 People curious about mushrooms can become dependent because of the mind-altering effects and the unpredictability of good or bad “trips” mushrooms can produce.
 Someone increasing their frequency of psilocybin mushroom use, may isolate themselves to use mushrooms, combine them with other drugs, or show an increased tolerance.
 As a result, they may need to contact a treatment professional for rehab, or family members may need to hold an intervention.